launchdarkly/java-server-sdk-dynamodb/README.md

 By default, the DynamoDB client will try to get your AWS credentials and region name from environment variables and/or local configuration files, as described in the AWS SDK documentation.
 There are methods in `DynamoDBFeatureStoreBuilder` for changing the configuration options.
 Alternatively, if you already have a fully configured DynamoDB client object, you can tell LaunchDarkly to use that:

-        DynamoDBFeatureStoreBuilder store = DatabaseComponents.dynamoDBFeatureStore("my-table-name")
+        DynamoDbFeatureStoreBuilder store = DatabaseComponents.dynamoDbFeatureStore("my-table-name")
-            .existingClient(myDynamoDBClientInstance);
+            .existingClient(myDynamoDbClientInstance);

 Caching behavior
 ----------------

 To reduce traffic to DynamoDB, there is an optional in-memory cache that retains the last known data for a configurable amount of time.
 This is on by default; to turn it off (and guarantee that the latest feature flag data will always be retrieved from DynamoDB for every flag evaluation), configure the store as follows:

-        DynamoDBFeatureStoreBuilder store = DatabaseComponents.dynamoDBFeatureStore("my-table-name")
+        DynamoDbFeatureStoreBuilder store = DatabaseComponents.dynamoDbFeatureStore("my-table-name")
             .caching(FeatureStoreCaching.disabled());

-For other ways to control the behavior of the cache, see `DynamoDBFeatureStoreBuilder.caching()`.
+For other ways to control the behavior of the cache, see `DynamoDbFeatureStoreBuilder.caching()`.

 About LaunchDarkly
 -----------